Now compatible with Tobii Pro Spectrum and Tobii Pro Lab.

 I conduct reaction time studies, where participants respond within 1s.
 How accurate is Tobii Pro in capturing gaze with a 100ms to 1s time frame?

 The Tobii Pro eye tracker sampling rate will affect this.
-For 60Hz, you will get a gaze sample every 16.67ms, for 120Hz every 8.3ms, and for the TX300 you get a gaze sample every 3.3ms.
+For 60Hz, you will get a gaze sample every 16.67ms, for 120Hz every 8.3ms, and for 300Hz you get a gaze sample every 3.3ms.
 The gaze data samples are time stamped very accurately by the internal TETServer inside the eye tracker hardware.
-When retrieving the gaze samples in real time, it is important to be aware of the maximum latency for getting the samples in a T60 or T120 is 33ms and for the TX300 is less than 10ms.